udhos/gitcheat/README.md

     git push origin master
     # push the commits in the local branch named master to the remote named origin

+Example:

+    git remote add pb https://github.com/paulboone/ticgit
+    git fetch pb = fetch all the information that Paul has but that you don’t yet have in your repository Paul’s master branch is now accessible locally as pb/master

 ## Head